Michael B. Bressman

 Michael B. Bressman is Of Counsel with the firm.
-Additionally, he serves as Professor of the Practice of Law at Vanderbilt Law School, where he teaches Contracts, the Law of Cyberspace, and Art Law and directs the law school’s clerkship program, which supports students and graduates applying for post-graduation judicial clerkships.
-Michael also founded and supervises the Vanderbilt Intellectual Property and the Arts Legal Clinic—one of the first six law school clinics in the country authorized to practice before the U.S. Patent & Trademark Office.
-The Clinic represents start-ups, small businesses, nonprofits, and artists in a variety of business, intellectual property, and litigation matters at both the state and federal level.
+Additionally, he serves as Professor of the Practice of Law at Vanderbilt Law School, where he has taught a variety of courses such as Contracts, the Law of Cyberspace, and Art Law.
+Michael directs the law school’s clerkship program, which supports students and graduates applying for post-graduation judicial clerkships.

 Michael is actively involved in the Nashville community and nonprofit organizations.
-He serves on the Board of Directors of the Arts and Business Council of Greater Nashville, the Tennessee Access to Justice Commission’s Education Committee, and he was previously a member of the Commission’s Technology Committee.
+He has served on the Board of Directors of the Arts and Business Council of Greater Nashville, the Tennessee Access to Justice Commission’s Education Committee, and as a member of the Commission’s Technology Committee.
 He also served on the Board of Directors of the American Judicature Society and the Nashville Cultural Arts Project.
 Michael has served as a Trustee of The Temple – Congregation Ohabai Sholom and was a leader in the development and building of the Ben Schulman Center for Jewish Life at Vanderbilt University.

 Michael is a member of the bars of Tennessee, the District of Columbia, and Georgia, as well as various federal courts.
-Michael is married to Lisa Schultz Bressman, a leading administrative law scholar who is the Associate Dean for Academic Affairs and David Daniels Allen Distinguished Chair of Law at Vanderbilt Law School.
+Michael is married to Lisa Schultz Bressman, a leading administrative law scholar who is the David Daniels Allen Distinguished Chair of Law at Vanderbilt Law School.
 They have three children.